Chaosdave34/MCP-Snippets/MicrosoftAuthenticator/README.md

 # Session Changer
 Login to your Microsoft Account from your MCP client.

-__IMPORTANT__: Use this solution only for testing, not for production!!
+### __IMPORTANT__: Use this solution only for testing, not for production!!
 - You will share your Azure App's secret and
 - Your refresh token gets saved in a plain file.
-Everyone knowing your refresh key can get information about your account without any password!!!
+Everyone knowing your refresh key can get information about your account without any password!!! <br />

-Recommend solution:
+### Recommend solution:
-If you want to publish your client, it is recommended to host a server, with an own api, that can save your secret and every refresh token safely.
+If you want to publish your client, it is recommended to host a server, with an own api, that can save your secret and every refresh token safely. <br />
-(Similar how Eric Golde uses a server which handles the database connection, so that the database password is not saved in the client, but at the server he wrote
+(Similar how Eric Golde uses a server which handles the database connection, so that the database password is not saved in the client, but at the server he wrote.) <br />
-I highly recommend to do something similar with the Microsoft Authenticator! )
+I highly recommend to do something similar with the Microsoft Authenticator!
 ## How to use
 ### First you nee to set up a __Microsoft Azure application__
 1. Open https://portal.azure.com and login with your Microsoft Account